bigb9109/bigb9109.github.io/README.md

 <h1>Hello, I am Brandon</h1> <a> Electronic Engineer</a>, <a> Plant Engineer</a>

-<h4>The following link will send you to the github account that houses the project artifacts, including the original code.</h4>
+<h4>The following link will send you to the github account that houses the project artifacts, including the original code.
+To access the code the code has to be selected followed by clicking on Raw.
+The size of the code caused it to be to large to display when clicking on it.</h4>
 [Github link]( https://github.com/bigb9109/CS499.git )

 <h2> Code Review</h2>